alan-turing-institute/CSV_Wrangling/README.md

    rerunning the detection methods on all the files.
 This might take a while depending on the speed of your machine and the number of cores available.
    Total wall-clock computation time for a single core is estimated at 11 days.
-The following command will do all of this.
+The following commands will do all of this.

+       make clean
        make full

-   If you'd like to use multiple cores, you can use:
+   If you'd like to use multiple cores, you can replace the last command with:

        make -j X full

-   where X is the desired number of cores.
+   where ``X`` is the desired number of cores.

 ## Data